 On Sunday, Greeks will head to the polls for the third time in only eight months.
 The election comes in light of the resignation of Greece's youngest ever Prime Minister, Alexis Tsipras.

 In January, Tsipras's leftist political party SYRIZA came to power with a staunch anti-bailout message opposing austerity measures proposed by Greece's creditors.
 "We will rip up the memorandum," former Prime Minister Alexis Tsipras once told adoring crowds.
-However, in July, despite an overwhelming vote against new economic bailout measures, he and his party signed a new memorandum – one that many claim to be the toughest to date.
-In August, Tsipras decided to resign, forcing the latest general election, in which he is once again running for office.
+However, in July, despite an overwhelming vote against new economic bailout measures, he and his party signed a new memorandum–one that many claim to be the toughest to date.
+Not long after, Tsipras decided to resign, paving way for the latest general election.

-On Friday night, Alexis Tsipras hosted a pre-election rally in response to one held by his opposition, Vangelis Meimarakis of the conservative New Democracy, just 24 hours earlier in Athens' Omonia Square.
+On Friday night, Alexis Tsipras held a pre-election rally in response to one organised by his opposition, Vangelis Meimarakis of the conservative New Democracy–which took place only 24 hours earlier a few meters away in Athens' Omonia Square.

-At Friday night's rally, a gaggle of like-minded chums from other countries – Gregor Gysi (President of the German leftist party Die Linke), the Ska Keller (Vice President of the European Green Party), Pierre Laurent (President of the French Communist Party) and Pablo Iglesias (leader of Spain's Podemos) – took to the stage before Tspiras.
+At Friday night's rally, a gaggle of like-minded chums from other countries—Gregor Gysi (President of the German leftist party Die Linke), the Ska Keller (vice president of the European Green Party), Pierre Laurent (President of the French Communist Party) and leader of Spain's Podemos, Pablo Iglesias—took to the stage before Tspiras.
 Iglesias said that, on Sunday, the Greek people must choose between a lion (Alexis Tsipras) and a rabbit.

 "Hasta la victoria siempre," he said as he opened the stage for the night's star attraction Alexis Tsipras.